RITIKKUMAR2961/Server-Side-CRUD-Operations-with-Spring-Boot/README.md

 - Add new students
 - Retrieve all students or a specific student by ID
 - Update student details
-- Delete a student record
+- Delete a student records

 ## 🛠️ Tech Stack
 - Java 17